deadphill/agile-best-rate-charging/guides/octopus-agile.md

 layout: post
 title: "Mastering Octopus Agile: 7-Day Forecasting & Hardware Automation"
 date: 2026-01-13

-author: "The Hornets"
-description: "A technical walkthrough of automating EV charging using Octopus Agile price forecasting and hardware retrofitting."
+description: "A technical walkthrough of UK energy optimisation using Octopus Agile price forecasting and hardware retrofitting."
 ---

 # Mastering Octopus Agile: 7-Day Forecasting & Hardware Automation

-This guide outlines how to build a 7-day predicted pricing dashboard for Octopus Agile to help you find the cheapest windows for EV charging and automate the hardware.
+This guide outlines how to build a 7-day predicted pricing dashboard for Octopus Agile to help you find the cheapest windows for EV charging and automate the hardware control.

 ---

 ## 1. Prerequisites
 * **Home Assistant:** Installed and running.
-* **Octopus Energy Integration:** The [BottlecapDave integration](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy) must be configured.
+* **Octopus Energy Integration:** This guide uses the excellent [Octopus Energy Integration by BottlecapDave](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy).
 * **Agile Predict API Sensor:** A REST sensor pulling data from the [AgilePredict API](https://agilepredict.com/).

 ---

-## 2. The Control Challenge: How to Start/Stop the Charge
+## 2. The Control Challenge: A Specific Problem to Overcome
-The biggest hurdle in EV automation is actually "flipping the switch."
-Depending on your hardware, there are two generic approaches to determine how to turn the car's charging function on and off.
+The primary hurdle in any energy automation project is determining how to physically trigger the "on/off" state of your appliances.
+For EV charging, you must decide how to bypass or integrate with the car’s charging function.
+Generally, there are only two paths to achieve this:

-### Option A: Vehicle-Side Control (The Software Route)
+### Option A: Vehicle-Side Control (Integration)
-If your car has a "connected" integration (e.g., Tesla, Hyundai Bluelink, Kia Connect), you can control the charging session directly via the car's API.
+If your vehicle has a supported Home Assistant integration (such as Tesla, Kia Connect, or Hyundai Bluelink), you can send commands directly to the car to start or stop charging.
-* **Pros:** No electrical work; works with any "dumb" charger.
+* **Pros:** No electrical modifications required.
-* **Cons:** Cloud-dependent; some manufacturers limit API calls (causing "sleep" issues).
+* **Cons:** Reliant on manufacturer cloud APIs which can be unstable or have latency.

-### Option B: Charger-Side Control (The Hardware Route)
+### Option B: Charger-Side Control (Hardware Retrofit)
-This involves controlling the power delivery at the wallbox itself.
-This is often more reliable than car APIs.
+This involves controlling the power delivery at the wallbox.
+This is the most robust method for "dumb" or older chargers.

-1.  **Smart Integration:** If you have a modern charger (e.g., Ohme, Zappi, Wallbox), you can usually integrate it directly into Home Assistant via its official integration or **OCPP**.
+1.  **Modern Smart Chargers:** Use an integration if your charger supports it (e.g. Ohme or Zappi).
-2.  **The "Shelly Hack" (Retrofit):** For older "dumb" units like a **Chargemaster**, you can open the unit and install a **Shelly 1** relay.
+2.  **The Shelly Retrofit (Legacy Hardware):** If you have an older unit, such as a **Chargemaster**, you can retrofit a **Shelly 1** relay inside the unit.
-    * **How it works:** You use the Shelly's "Dry Contacts" to interrupt the **Control Pilot (CP)** wire.
-When the relay is open, the car thinks the charger is disconnected.
-When closed, the handshake completes and charging begins.
-This is safer than switching the main 32A power.
+    * **The Method:** By using the Shelly to interrupt the **Control Pilot (CP)** wire, you can signal the car to pause or resume charging safely without cutting the main 32A power.
-3.  **Busbar Contactor Control:** If you cannot modify the charger, you can install a high-load **contactor** on the EV's dedicated circuit in your consumer unit (fuse board), controlled by a smart switch.
-Note: This "hard cut" of power can occasionally cause errors in some vehicle onboard chargers.
+    * **Reference:** A detailed walkthrough of this specific hardware hack can be found in this [Chargemaster Shelly Retrofit Guide](https://github.com/p-shane/chargemaster-shelly-mod).
+3.  **Busbar Contactor:** For a completely non-invasive hardware approach, you can install a heavy-duty contactor on your consumer unit busbar to cut power to the entire circuit, though this is less "elegant" than the CP-wire method.

 ---

-## 3. Software Setup: Home Assistant Logic
+## 3. Software Organisation: The `templates.yaml` File
-To keep your Home Assistant organized, we separate the "brain" (logic) from the "body" (configuration).

-### The `templates.yaml` structure
-Instead of cluttering your main `configuration.yaml`, you should use a dedicated `templates.yaml` file.
-This is where we process the 7-day forecast data into a readable summary.

-**In `configuration.yaml`:**
+To keep your configuration manageable, we avoid bloating the `configuration.yaml` file by using a dedicated `templates.yaml` file for our logic.

+### Setup Instructions
-Ensure you have this line: `template: !include templates.yaml`
+1.  **In `configuration.yaml`:** Ensure you have added the line: `template: !include templates.yaml`

-**In `templates.yaml`:**
-Add the following code to create a summary sensor.
-This processes the 336 data points from the Agile Predict API into 7 clean daily averages.
+2.  **In `templates.yaml`:** Add the code below.
+This sensor processes 336 data points from the Agile Predict API and provides a summarised 7-day outlook.

+{% raw %}
 ```yaml
 - sensor:
     - name: "Agile Forecast Summary"